aplteam/Tester2/README.md

 There might be situations when you've executed some but not all test cases and now you want to exit the test framework, typically while you are in a test function.
 Now the obvious choice is )Reset, or execute just `→`.

-However, there are situations when you need things to be cleared up, like closing file, deleting folder, shutting down a server and stuff like that.
-You would do this
+However, there are situations when you need things to be cleaned up, like closing file, deleting folder, shutting down a server and stuff like that.

 In such a case the framework should clean up (execute any `Cleanup` function) etc.